 Applications to the major are accepted for Autumn and Winter quarters.
 Admission to the major considers an applicant's demonstrated or intended commitment to the field of education and early learning, your academic and professional goals, and finally, your prior academic performance.

 Current UW students are encouraged to start the program in their sophomore year and no later than Autumn of their junior year.
 Interested first-year students are encouraged to apply in April for an Autumn quarter start in their sophomore year.
 Transfer students are encouraged to review both the degree requirements and UW Admission requirements.
 Please note that applying to both UW and the College of Education is necessary for admission to the major.
 Further, we strongly recommend transfer students attend Transfer Thursday to get a clearer picture of what it takes to be successfully admitted to the University and the College of Education.

 Admissions timeline for Autumn 2020:

-- Applications are accepted for Winter 2020 admission between September 1st, 2019 and October 15th, 2019.
-Applications can be submitted until 11:59PM on October 15th.
+- Applications are accepted for Autumn 2020 admission between March 1st, 2020 and April 15th, 2020.
+Applications can be submitted until 11:59PM on April 15th.
 Late applications are not accepted.
-Applications are accepted online, click here to begin your application.

 - Transfer student decisions from the College of Education ECFS major are sent after UW Admissions communicates your acceptance to the University.
 Please note applying to the ECFS Major as a transfer student requires admission to both the UW and the College of Education.
 These processes are separate from each other; with differing deadlines.
 See the UW Admissions website for transfer student deadlines.